aurimas13/Communication-of-Services/README.md

 Requirements for the first service:

-1. DONE?
-The period of time should be measured in seconds.
+1. DONE The period of time should be measured in seconds.

-2. DONE?
-The period of time between sent JSON objects(events) should be configurable via a configuration file or startup arguments.
+2. DONE The period of time between sent JSON objects(events) should be configurable via a configuration file or startup arguments. config.py -> WAIT_SECONDS | configuration file taking environment variables

-3. DONE?
-The HTTP API endpoint that the payloads are sent to should be configurable via a configuration file or startup arguments.
+3. DONE The HTTP API endpoint that the payloads are sent to should be configurable via a configuration file or startup arguments.

 4. DONE The predefined JSON objects(events) that can be sent should be read from a file.
+INPUT_FILE_LOCATION

-5. DONE?
-The location of the JSON objects(events) file should be configurable via a configuration file or startup arguments.
+5. DONE The location of the JSON objects(events) file should be configurable via a configuration file or startup arguments. config.py -> INPUT_FILE_LOCATION

 6. DONE The algorithm for choosing a specific JSON object(event) to send at each period from all the objects read from file, should be random.

 The array of JSON objects(events) that can be sent individually: